Ozmah/rigged/README.md

 ## ✨ Features

 - **Real-time chat integration** - Automatically captures chat messages during raffle periods
-- **Multiple winners** - You can draw one or more winners, as many as there are participants
+- **Multiple winners** - Draw one or more winners from participants
-- **Export results** - Save complete raffle data and winner lists (👷 under construction)
-- **Open Source** - Feel free to use it from your computer or host it on your own server
+- **Advanced filtering** - Exclude moderators, subscribers, or VIPs from raffles
+- **Extra tickets** - Give subscribers and VIPs additional entries for better odds
+- **Channel switching** - Moderators can run raffles in channels they moderate
+- **Raffle state persistence** - Your settings and preferences are saved between sessions
+- **Chat message display** - See incoming messages in real-time during raffles
+- **Open Source** - Self-hosted solution with full transparency

 ## 🎯 Who is this for?